 1. You'll pay for your friend's bad driving

 If your friend borrows your car and crashes it, you'll have to file a claim with your insurance company.
 You'll have to pay any deductible that applies, and your car insurance rates could increase as a result of your claim, especially if you have made other recent claims.

 What you can do: If the person who took your car didn't have permission to take the vehicle, in most cases you won't be held liable for the damage.
 If your friend is uninsured and causes damage that exceeds your policy limits, the injured party can sue you for medical and property-damage expenses.
 Best bet?
 Don't loan out your car.

 2. Your personal property in your car isn't covered by your auto insurance

-Stolen or damaged items like compact discs aren't covered by your auto insurance.
+Stolen or damaged items like cell phones aren't covered by your auto insurance.

 What you can do: You can file a claim on your home insurance (if the cost of the lost items is more than your deductible).
 However, if you carry expensive items such as computer equipment, you'll need a rider to your home insurance policy for proper coverage above the normal limits.
 You'll also be in better shape if you have photos or video of the items.

 3. You may be entitled to payment for sales tax and registration fees for a new car

 Most states require car insurance companies to pay sales taxes on total loss settlements, according to the Property Casualty Insurers Association of America.
 Some states require the insurer to pay it at the time of loss while other states require it to be paid only if you purchase a replacement vehicle within a certain time period.
 In addition, some states require it only for first-party claims (the claim you make on your own policy) but not third-party claims (the claim you make on someone else's policy).

 What you can do: Make your request for sales tax reimbursement no matter what state you live in.